thegetty/grj-19/content/1-sahragard.md

 Um al-Umarā or Um al-Mulūk (mother of kings) was the title of Sayyidah Malik Khātūn or Shīrīn Dukht-i Ispahbud Rustam-i Ṭabarī (d.
 1028), the first Shiite woman ruler in the history of Iran.
 Belonging to the Bāvandiān family of Tabaristān, she married Fakhr al-Dawla Daylamī.
 Upon her husband’s death in 387 AH/997 CE, she officially became the ruler of the mountainous region (Jibāl) of the Buyyid realm of dominion.
 Her two sons—Shams al-Dawla Daylamī, governor of Hamedan (r.
 387–412 AH/997–1021 CE), and Majd al-Dawla Daylamī, governor of Rayy (387–420 AH/997–1029 CE)—were mere children when they became governors.
 The forenamed scribe worked for the library of the Buyyid’s court; the script used in copying the manuscript is in New style and resembles the style of the aforementioned Qurʼan manuscript produced in Isfahan in 939.[^35]

 These characteristics are also seen in the monumental script of another copy of the Qur’an.
 On the basis of its resemblance to prior manuscripts, it was most probably copied in the tenth century in Central Iran (Library of Astan Quds Razavi, no. 5015), although it is missing the date of completion and the scribe’s autograph.
 It is the fourth volume of a ten-volume Qurʼan in which the sura headings and the insertions on the pages’ margins are written in Early Abbasid style.
 Its writing and the outlining of the golden Early Abbasid are more exacting compared to other examples.
-In the sura heading of *al-anʾām*, the forms of letters with the vertical tooth of medial *ʾayn* <span lang="ar" dir="rtl">ـعـ)</span>, the broad shape of *mīm* <span lang="ar" dir="rtl">(م)</span>, the head of *wāw* <span lang="ar" dir="rtl">(و)</span> on the baseline, and the short arms of *lā* <span lang="ar" dir="rtl">(لا)</span> conform to subgroups D.I and D.va ([fig. 6](#fig-1-6])).
+In the sura heading of *al-anʾām*, the forms of letters with the vertical tooth of medial *ʾayn* ([ـعـ]{lang="ar" dir="rtl"}), the broad shape of *mīm* ([م]{lang="ar" dir="rtl"}), the head of *wāw* ([و]{lang="ar" dir="rtl"}) on the baseline, and the short arms of *lā* ([لا]{lang="ar" dir="rtl"}) conform to subgroups D.I and D.va ([fig. 6](#fig-1-6])).
 Some explanation about the place of the sura’s revelation is written in the same style inside the medallion beside the sura heading.

  {% figure 'fig-1-6' %}